JuulLabs/kable/README.md

 - Android: Hardware (MAC) address (e.g. "00:11:22:AA:BB:CC")
 - Apple: The UUID associated with the peer
 - JavaScript: A `DOMString` that uniquely identifies a device
 - JVM: A platform specific string.
-This is a UUID on Mac, a mac-address on Windows, and a path on linux.
+This is a UUID on Mac, a MAC address on Windows, and a path on linux.

 #### Service Discovery